 I had the distinct pleasure of hearing the Queen's Six sing what I think is probably the finest performance of Byrd's Mass for Five Voices that I have yet heard.
 Beyond the perfect tuning, inviting stage demeanour, and enviable sense of ensemble, what the group really brings to this music is that quality of a personal and even furtive response to religion that Byrd surely intended in this work.
 It was an experience that I shall not soon forget.

-Mahan Esfahan - Harpsichordist, Organist BBC Radio 3 New Generation Artist Deutsche Grammophon exclusive artist
+Mahan Esfahani - Harpsichordist, Organist BBC Radio 3 New Generation Artist Deutsche Grammophon exclusive artist

 Singing together every day at St George's has clearly given The Queen's Six enviable quality of tone but it's their late-night-jazz close harmony arrangements that blew me away.
 This group gets better and better.